uivlis/conditional-tokens/source/pm-trading-db.md

 ```

 ## Add contract ABI
-If you want to listen events for your **own contract**, you need to add the **json ABI** to **tradingdb/chainevents/abis/** folder to make pm-trading-db capable of decoding the events.
+If you want to listen to events for your **own contract**, you need to add the **json ABI** to **tradingdb/chainevents/abis/** folder to make pm-trading-db capable of decoding the events.

 Then you need to configure your receiver before starting **pm-tradingdb** for the first time.
 Go to **config/settings/olympia.py** and add your event receiver as a Python dictionary.

 Required fields are:
   - **ADDRESSES**: List addresses of the contracts to be watched for events.
 If you need to watch one single address, use a one element list.
   - **EVENT_ABI**: ABI of your custom contract (used to decode the events).
   - **EVENT_DATA_RECEIVER**: Absolute python import path for the custom event receiver class.